Karscoding/Platformer/SDL2/docs/README-gdk.md

 GDK
 =====

-This port allows SDL applications to run via Microsoft's Game Development Kit (GDK).
+This port allows SDL applications to update via Microsoft's Game Development Kit (GDK).

 Windows (GDK) and  Xbox One/Xbox Series (GDKX) are supported.
 Although most of the Xbox code is included in the public SDL source code, NDA access is required for a small number of source files.
 If you have access to GDKX, these required Xbox files are posted on the GDK forums [here](https://forums.xboxlive.com/questions/130003/).